raushan0672/IPL_First_Inings_Prediction/README.md

 Random Forest → MAE: 13.77, RMSE: 18.20

-Linear Regression performed the best
+Linear Regression performed the best,
 Decision Tree was the weakest